guimachiavelli/01/src/text/intro.md

 # Intro

 ## description
-This is Bavarian Daddy, an interactive story about a young man trying to join an anarcha-queer revolutionary organisation that seeks Homosexual Revolution through the use of the power of Orgone.
+This is an interactive story about a young man trying to join an anarcha-queer revolutionary organisation that seeks Homosexual Revolution through the use of the power of Orgone.

 You can [[start the story]], read more [[about the project]] or watch some [[gay porn]].

+### image
+01.gif

 ## start the story
 ### leads to